Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU_in_p_series.md

 > In firmware versions :
 **01.08.00.00** for the **P series**
 **01.09.00.00 (20250429)** for the **X series**
-The **A-series** is not affected at the moment, according to Bambulab the adaptation programme for the newer AMS for the A-series is still a few months away.
 >
 >Bambulab has added support for the updated AMS model like AMS 2, which involved changes to the communication protocol between the AMS system and the printer.
 >
->As a result, BMCU currently does not function properly (e.g., unable to modify consumable settings).
-It is unclear how soon BMCU's developer will respond to these changes.
+>As a result, BMCU currently does not function properly (e.g., unable to modify filament settings).
+It is unclear how soon BMCU's author will respond to these changes.
 If you intend to keep your P/X printer updated with the latest firmware, we recommend not relying on BMCU at this time.
+>
+>The **A-series** is not affected at the moment, according to Bambulab the adaptation programme for the newer AMS for the A-series is still a few months away.
 {.is-danger}